Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions

 \subsection{Results}

-After introspection training,\footnote{As before, note that we refer to this as ``introspection training'' because we prompted the model to introspect before reporting its atttribute weights, but we are agnostic as to whether it actually did introspect and whether that accounts for the models' accuracy in describing their internal processes.
-See the Discussion.} both GPT-4o and GPT-4o-mini were markedly more accurate in explaining their own decision-making.
-The correlation between the weight that reported giving to different attributes and the weight that actually gave to those attributes during decision-making increased to $r = .74$ and $r = .75$, respectively (95\% HDIs of $[.68, .80]$ and $[0.69, .81]$, respectively; see Figure \ref{fig:e1_2}), up from $r = .54$ and $r = .50$ in Experiment 1 before introspection training.
+After introspection training,\footnote{As before, note that we refer to this as ``introspection training'' because we prompted the model to introspect before reporting its attribute weights, but we do not know whether it actually did introspect and whether that accounts for the models' accuracy in describing their internal processes.
+See the Discussion.} both GPT-4o and GPT-4o-mini were markedly more accurate in explaining their own decision-making in held-out decision contexts.
+The correlation between the weight they reported giving to different attributes and the weight that actually gave to those attributes during decision-making (in those held-out decision contexts) increased to $r = .74$ and $r = .75$, respectively (95\% HDIs of $[.68, .80]$ and $[0.69, .81]$, respectively; see Figure \ref{fig:e1_2}), up from $r = .54$ and $r = .50$ in Experiment 1 before introspection training.
 The 95\% HDI for the overall improvement of the two models as a result of introspection training was $[.16, .29]$.